34-year-old man Haryana teacher caught in UK trafficking bid at Mumbai airport

 “A case was registered at Sahar police station following their detention.
 The four men, aged between 18 and 20, along with the minors, were presented before the court on Monday.
 The court identified them as victims and ordered their release.
 They have since been sent back to their respective homes in Haryana and Punjab,” said PI Jitendra Bharti of the Mumbai Crime Branch.

 Meanwhile, Premchand has been remanded to police custody for two days for further investigation.
-Authorities are probing whether he was part of a larger human trafficking network.
+Authorities in Mumbai are probing whether he was part of a larger human trafficking network.

 Monday